jleben/stitch/README.md

 ## Events

-An interface for waiting on multiple events.
+An interface for waiting on multiple number and types of events.
 Events are provided by:

 - Queue classes (presented above)
 - `Timer` class (single-shot or periodic timer)